|1||Johor Bahru, Johor|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Kuala Lumpur air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Kuala Lumpur is currently 4.8 times the WHO annual air quality guideline value

 Moderate 74 US AQI